roryl/zsx/README.md

 ## Swap Client Side Content without Reload

-Dynamically update parts of your page by swapping elements based on their ID, class, or tag in response to link clicks or form submissions.
+Dynamically update parts of the page by swapping elements based on their ID, class, or tag in response to link clicks or form submissions.

 The content swap feature allows you to update portions of your page without a full page reload, enhancing performance and user experience.